apache/incubator-streampark-website/docs/development/model.md

 The Flink community has been promoting the batch processing capability of DataStream and unifying the stream-batch integration, and in Flink 1.12, the stream-batch integration is truly unified, many historical APIs such as: DataSet API, BatchTableEnvironment API, etc. are deprecated and retired from the history stage.
 TableEnvironment** and **StreamTableEnvironment**.

- Apache StreamPark provides a more convenient API for the development of **TableEnvironment** and **StreamTableEnvironment** environments.
+ Apache StreamPark™ provides a more convenient API for the development of **TableEnvironment** and **StreamTableEnvironment** environments.

 #### TableEnvironment

-To develop Table & SQL jobs, TableEnvironment will be the recommended entry class for Flink, supporting both Java API and Scala API, the following code demonstrates how to develop a TableEnvironment type job in Apache StreamPark
+To develop Table & SQL jobs, TableEnvironment will be the recommended entry class for Flink, supporting both Java API and Scala API, the following code demonstrates how to develop a TableEnvironment type job in Apache StreamPark™

 <Tabs>
 <TabItem value="scala" label="Scala" default>